ronan-s1/dublin-landmarks-PWA/README.md

 # geodjango-landmark-app

 - This django application displays the users location and landmarks in dublin on a map using leaflet and openstreetmap.
 Users can choose their favourite landmark!
-- It creates, store and manipulate spatial data in PostgreSQL database PostGIS.
+- It creates, store and manipulate spatial data in PostgreSQL/PostGIS database.
 - It uses Boostrap for it's grid layout and visually appealing components.
 This makes the application responsive to make usuable it on different screen sizes.
 - The app was deployed on an ubuntu VM on Azure using docker, nginx and has HTTPS with the help of certbot.